grisp/grisp_cryptoauth/README.md

 Setting up TLS
 --------------

+There is a patch necessary to make use of `grisp_cryptoauth` for TLS.
+This patch is included in this repository and is tested for Erlang `23.3.4.10`.

-Usually Erlang's `ssl` library is used for setting up TLS/mTLS.
+Erlang's `ssl` library is used for setting up TLS/mTLS.
 For the device you need to honor at least the following options:

 ```